Clever/flarebot/README.md

 ## Overview

-Flarebot is a Slack bot built with the Slack Bolt framework for controlling flares.
-It uses TypeScript for the Slack app logic and Go for additional services.
+Flarebot is a Slack bot built with the Slack Bolt framework for controlling flares and incident management.
+It uses TypeScript for the main Slack app logic and Go for the flarebot-slack-cleanup Lambda function.

 ## Prerequisites